acbass49/Haiti_Earthquake_2010/README.md

-# Haiti Earthquake 2010 Analytical Project
+# Haiti Earthquake Image Recognition

 In 2010, disaster struck Haiti.
 A dangerous earthquake killed an estimated 100,000-300,000 people.